Astrum-Group24/Astrum/README.md

     This is where we will answere Frequently Asked Questions.

+# Variable Reference Sheet:

+    # Global Variables:

+    host: The raw input that the user types into the CLI.
+This will either be an IP by itself, an IP with cidr, or a hostname.

+    ipaddress: The IP will be stored here if an IP and cidr are entered into host.

+    cidr: The cidr will be stored here if an IP and cidr ar entered into host.

+    stat: The verified status of the input.
+0 = IP & Cidr valid, 1 = IP invalid & cidr valid (or no cidr), 2 = IP valid & cidr invalid, 3 = IP invalid & cidr invalid, 4 = Hostname (not verified)

+    # Local Variables:

+    ipstat: The verified status of the IP.
+0 = Valid, 1 = Invalid

+    cidrstat: The verified status of the cidr.
+0 = Valid, 1 = Invalid

+    OIFS: This is used to verify the IP address.
+Used to seperate IP by "."

+    IFS: This is used to verify the IP address.
+Used to seperate IP by "."

+    ip: This is used to verify the IP address.
+This is the individual blocks of the IP.

 # Credits:

     This is where we will put credits of who worked on the project.